F5Networks/f5-aws-cloudformation-v2/examples/quickstart/README.md

 ### Testing the WAF Service

 To test the WAF service, perform the following steps:

-- Obtain the address of the WAF service:
+1. Obtain the address of the WAF service:
   - **Console**: Navigate to **CloudFormation > *STACK_NAME* > Outputs > *vip1PublicUrl***.
   - **AWS CLI**:
       ```bash
       aws --region ${REGION}  cloudformation describe-stacks --stack-name ${STACK_NAME} --query  "Stacks[0].Outputs[?OutputKey=='vip1PublicUrl'].OutputValue" --output text
       ```

-- Verify the application is responding:
+2. Verify the application is responding:
   - Paste the IP address in a browser: ```https://${IP_ADDRESS_FROM_OUTPUT}```
-      - NOTE: By default, the Virtual Service starts with a self-signed cert.
+      - *NOTE: By default, the Virtual Service starts with a self-signed cert.
 Follow your browsers instructions for accepting self-signed certs (for example, if using Chrome, click inside the page and type this "thisisunsafe".
-If using Firefox, click "Advanced" button, click "Accept Risk and Continue", etc.).
+If using Firefox, click "Advanced" button, click "Accept Risk and Continue", etc.).*
   - Use curl:
       ```shell
        curl -sko /dev/null -w '%{response_code}\n' https://${IP_ADDRESS_FROM_OUTPUT}
        ```

-- Verify the WAF is configured to block illegal requests:
+3. Verify the WAF is configured to block illegal requests:
     ```shell
     curl -sk -X DELETE https://${IP_ADDRESS_FROM_OUTPUT}
     ```
-  - The response should include a message that the request was blocked, and a reference support ID
+  - The response should include a message that the request was blocked, and a reference support ID.
     Example:
     ```shell
     $ curl -sko /dev/null -w '%{response_code}\n' https://55.55.55.55